DmitriBogdanov/GSE/README.md

 - **Support of dynamic & compile-time dimensions.** Similarly to Eigen [fixed-size & dynamic vectors](https://eigen.tuxfamily.org/dox/group__TopicFixedSizeVectorizable.html), all methods are templated on an optionally dynamic size, this means problems where dimension is known at compile time can operate entirely on the stack with no dynamic allocations.
 This also opens up room for additional compiler optimizations such as SIMD / unrolling / omitted bound checking and etc.

 - **Type-safe passing of callables.** All callables in this library are passed as SFINA-restricted template parameters, this completely avoids overhead of type-erased delegates such as `std::function` and allows compiler to properly inline callables arguments inside the functions they were passed in.

-- **Allocation reuse.** This library makes heavy use of stateful functors to avoid vector & matrix reallocation that happens with most "naively" written math functions & integrators.

 ## Documentation